open-competency-library/software-development/architecture/serverless2.md

 title: Serverless Developer 2
 parent: Architecture
 nav_order: 8
+description: A developer who can work with the Serverless framework to build and trigger cloud-based tasks.
 ---
-# Serverless Developer 2

-A developer who can work with the Serverless framework to build and trigger cloud-based tasks.

 ## Master the following skills:

 - Build Lambda functions that are triggered by events in AWS like: